 The current percentage of atmospheric CO2 is equivalent to picking 43 people out of 107,000.
-The yearly increase from the U.S.: ¼ to 1/3 person to that crowd.
+The yearly increase from the U.S.: ¼ to 1/3 of a person in that crowd.

 Now remember, the heat capacity of the atmosphere is only 1/1000th of the ocean’s.
 That means when we are talking man’s input of CO2 into the entire planetary climate system, the fact is the part we put into the air only has 1/100th of the greenhouse gas effect, the primary one being water vapor.
 Water vapor makes up just 4% of the atmosphere, and the atmosphere only has 1/1000th the heat capacity of the ocean.
 Common sense reasoning shows that the effect of CO2 has to be boxed in by all this.
 But let’s continue, shall we?

 So let’s keep this short and sweet.
-Two question for Mr. Gore:
+Two questions for Mr. Gore:

 1.)
 What is the perfect temperature for the planet?